apache/spark/CONTRIBUTING.rst

 First of all - you can read about rebase workflow here:
-`Merging vs. rebasing <https://www.atlassian.com/git/tutorials/merging-vs-rebasing>`_ - this is an excellent article that describes all ins/outs of rebase.
+`Merging vs. rebasing <https://www.atlassian.com/git/tutorials/merging-vs-rebasing>`_ - this is an `Merging vs. rebasing <https://www.atlassian.com/git/tutorials/merging-vs-rebasing>`_ - this is an excellent article that describes all ins/outs of rebase.
 I recommend reading it and keeping it as reference.